-Updated April 2017

 - Pets – Landlords can’t evict a tenant for having a pet, but they can refuse to rent to someone with a pet in the first place.
 If you own a condo, the Condominium rules take precedence over the Residential Tenancies Act, so if the condo doesn’t allow pets, you may be able to evict Fido or Fifi.

-- Rent Increases – In Ontario, rent increases are controlled, but the rules don’t apply to buildings built in the last 20 years (in other words, most condos).
-Generally speaking, landlords can increase the rent once every 12 months by up to a maximum equal to the Consumer Price Index (CPI) for that year(e.g. it was 1.6% in 2015).
-If the building was built after November 1, 1991, however, Landlords can increase rent by as much as they want provided they give 90 days notice (and use a special form).
+- Rent Increases – In Ontario, rent increases are controlled by the government.
+Generally speaking, landlords can increase the rent once every 12 months by up to a maximum equal to the Consumer Price Index (CPI) for that year.
+In 2016, the maximum allowable rent increase was 2%.

 - Right to Access Property – Generally, Landlords have the right to enter an apartment to repair and maintain it (with 24 hours notice or in the case of an emergency).
 You also have the right to show the unit to prospective tenants and/or buyers with appropriate notice.